SteveBarnett/Remixing/_thinking/zen/opening-to-oneness.md

 - One way of saying what happens to the object of awareness of knowing in this kind of experience is that it is no longer “objectified.”
 It has become what Zen calls “no-thing.”
 But as Dogen reminds us in his Shōbōgenzō fascicle “Gabyo” (The Pictured Cakes), it doesn’t lose “its own unique particularity.”
 - Experiencing ourselves as objects is self-consciousness–precisely that which Zen hopes to free us from.
 - bifurcating ourselves into two—a subject, I, and an object, me.
 I, as subject, am aware of conceptualizable me—namely, all my mental, physical, and emotional characteristics.
 - what if we also try to know the I in this ordinary, separting way of knowing?
 It's as if another I pops up and is aware of the first I, now an object.
-I have the original I into a me, and on ad infinitum.
+I have turned the original I into a me, and on ad infinitum.
 - Eventually, however, those of us who begin a practice like Zen see how the somebody we think we are is the source of our inability to live with an ease of being.
 - Shikantaza, "just sitting," The "just" here is "nothing else but."